FabricLabs/grove/.github/ISSUE_TEMPLATE/user-interface-or-usability-bug-report.md

 - **Browser**: Chrome, Safari, Firefox? which version?
 - **OS**: Windows, macOS, Ubuntu, Arch Linux, etc?
-- **URL**: riot.im/develop / riot.im/app / somewhere else?
-If a private server, what version of riot-web?
+- **URL**: desktop app / chat.roleplaygateway.com / somewhere else?
+If a private server, what version of rpg-chat?

 For the desktop app: